braze-inc/braze-unity-sdk/README.md

 Braze Unity SDK
 ==========

 This repository contains the the C# interface and native Unity functionality for the Unity plugins derived from the Braze Android and iOS SDKs.
 Since version 1.5.0, Braze's Unity plugins require Unity 5.
-Unity 4 users may integrate Braze Unity SDK release 1.4.0, but full Braze functionality will not be supported.
 See the CHANGELOG for more information.

 ## Plugin Setup